-SUMMARY: The Special Middle Housing Ad Hoc Advisory Committee was formed by City Council Resolution No. 1943 on November 26, 2024, to assist City staff in gathering and preparing materials and documentation to apply for an extension with the Department of Commerce for an alternative to or timeline extension for full implementation of House Bill (HB) 1110.
+SUMMARY: The Special Middle Housing Ad Hoc Advisory Committee (Committee) was established by City Council Resolution No. 1943 on November 26, 2024, to support City staff in gathering and preparing the necessary documentation and materials for requesting a timeline extension from the Washington State Department of Commerce (Commerce) for the full implementation of House Bill 1110 (HB 1110).

-The Middle Housing Committee serves as an advisory committee to the City Council.
-While the Committee does not have the authority to submit the formal application to the Department of Commerce, it provides recommendations to the Council regarding the application.
+As an advisory body to the City Council, the Committee does not have the authority to submit the formal application but is tasked with providing recommendations to the Council regarding the content of the application.